Project

 Regards

-RE: How to deal with "salt" using authMSQL? - Added by Daniel Varga almost 13 years ago
+RE: How to deal with "salt" using authMSQL? - Added by Daniel Varga over 13 years ago

 My answer is typical to 1.2.x versions where salt was introduced however not for 1.1.x

-RE: How to deal with "salt" using authMSQL? - Added by Darren Adams almost 13 years ago
+RE: How to deal with "salt" using authMSQL? - Added by Darren Adams over 13 years ago

 Thanks for the reply.
 I can confirm that simply adding the salt column and configuring authMYSQL to use it, doesn't work.
 If I understand correctly then, the field "hashed_password" in the redmine users table is the above concatenation: